allisonx3/reconciliationhelpr/README.md

 Feel free to:
 1. Open an issue
 2. Submit a pull request
-3. Fork & adapt to your needs
+3. Use & adapt to your needs